A letter to Satan

 ANDREW: It was a sense of relief.
 Like I've never felt before and I can clearly remember it.

-It was goosebumps and literally it was bumps hair standing up and.
+It was goosebumps and, literally, it was goosebumps, hair standing up and.
 And just peace.
 I say that because that's what they told you is, you know, Oh yeah.
 This is a peace that passes all understanding.
 This is God's peace.
 He is giving you.
 It's just, I felt calm because I knew it was over.
 And I had gotten God's attention.
 I had gotten God's approval and that meant everything to me.

 I felt like I was like, somebody was actually listening on the other end, but you know, whether or not that's true.
 I was asking, I sure was asking and.
 Every time that I spoke in tongues, I felt answered.
 I felt heard, I felt validated.
 I felt like my faith had been validated.
 And I spoke this language and so God must exist.
 God must be here with me right here in a spirit form.
 And he's approved me.
 He's he's he likes me.
 He wants me to be, he wants me to go to heaven and he's, you know he's given me what I asked for.